hugqmoo/hugqmoo/README.md

 Still getting a hang of GitHub and coding in general

-Also I speak English and 日本語
+Languages are Indonesian, English, and 日本語

 <!---
 hugqmoo/hugqmoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.